YoruAlptraum/capybara-notes/README.md

 # Current issues
 • Memory leaks: Need to properly unbind and delete tabs and its widgets
-• App is too bit in some screens: Need to change structure to allow scrollbar for the tab (use canvas)
-• Tabs are getting renamed to the name of deleted tabs: Need to change tabs to be classes to fix issues with

 # possible next aditions